J. L. Betts, RedTrac

 The resulting benefits REDtrac offers to its customers include:

-- Reduced installation time and cost: Wireless sensors replace conduit – significantly reducing install time from days to less than two hours
+- Reduced installation time and cost: Industrial wireless sensors replace conduit – significantly reducing install time from days to less than two hours

 - Reduced monthly monitoring cost: The process used to collect, process and push sensor data to the cloud dramatically reduces cost relative to traditional SCADA